One To One Private Jewellery CAD Training – Online or In-Person

 My bespoke jewellery CAD training masterclasses are perfect for those students who are keen to learn how to use Matrix to create 3D CAD jewellery models for rendering and 3D printing, but find themselves too busy to take on a longer short course.
 They are also ideal for those students who already know some amount of CAD, and want to increase their knowledge in specific areas or techniques.

-Jewellery CAD Masterclasses can be run as half days or full days, and for one or more people, offered either on-site at your location or at my own training room in Central London.
+Jewellery CAD Masterclasses can be run as half days (or full days for in-person courses), and for one or more people, offered either on-site at your location or at my own training room in Central London.

 Each bespoke CAD training course is personalised to suit the individual student, building on their existing knowledge of both CAD and PCs in general.
 All masterclasses also include: